hsharriman/ender/README.md

 # Ender

-## TODO
-- [ ] Improve the proof class structure / cleanup (always ongoing)
-- [ ] be able to render points
-- [ ] highlighting angles on hover? when no tick is visible

-## Stretch TODOs

-- [ ] question logic/randomizing
-- [ ] multiple choice question component
-- [ ] redo relies on for long-form
-- [ ] minifigures highlight on hover as well (for key terms)
-- [ ] Change fonts (again?)
-- [ ] highlighting of text when clicking on the diagram
-- [ ] check for segments that overlap or are sub-sections of larger segment + keep track (then fix complete proof 3)
-- [ ] hover tooltips for symbols like ||

-## Less Urgent Bugs

-- [ ] fix tick mark placement for angles in minifigures
-- [ ] Make relies on resample if screen resizes
-- [ ] go through todos in files
-- [ ] hovering on point in long-form highlights wrong diagram label
-- [ ] Make it so that hovering text doesn't cause the text to move

-## TODO for infra/study

-- [ ] anonymized ID for each participant
-- [ ] uploading selected answers

-## TODO for future proofs

-- Circles
-- Labeled segments

 ## Contributing

 1. Open a branch with the naming convention `<user-alias>/<description>` (i.e., `hharriman/render-points`)
 2. Push your changes to your branch
 3. Open a PR to `main`.
 The first word of your PR title should be one of:
    a. `feat:` A new feature is being added with this PR
    b. `fix:` A fix is implemented in this PR
    c. `chore:` Some utility/devops/upkeep is done
 4. In the PR description provide a list of the changes that were made

 # Getting Started with Create React App